awesomephant/blog/posts/2020-03-03-zoom-zoom-zoom.md

 publication: Content Free
 ---

-{% include fig.liquid, src: "/assets/zoomzoom.jpg", alt: "Illustration showing a greyscale, blurred screenshot of a Zoom conversation", class: "big"%}
+{% include "fig.liquid", src: "/assets/zoomzoom.jpg", alt: "Illustration showing a greyscale, blurred screenshot of a Zoom conversation", class: "big"%}

 I recently wrote about the privatisation of university buildings[^1] and how that’s a Bad Thing™.